PubInv/euler-notebook/dej-todo.md

+* Create a "setup" script that
+(1) checks for existence of WolframScript and activated Wolfram Kernel, (2) asks the user for their MyScript credentials,
+(3) creates the credentials and configuration directory with the MyScript credentials filled in, (4) creates the user notebook directory.
+Update the README.md instructions.
+* Ensure scripts/go degrades gracefully if (1) there is not credentials and configuration directory, (2) there are no MyScript credentials specified, (3) there is no notebook directory, (4) WolframScript is not installed, (5) Wolfram Kernel is not installed, (6) Wolfram Kernel is not activated.

 * Formula equivalence thought.
 Implement MathJS/Mathematica simplification/solve tools that generate formula equivalence thoughts.
 * Ability to select thoughts using the keyboard.
 Arrow up, arrow down, top, bottom, esc. to cancel selection, shift+arrow to extend selection
 * Ability to edit an existing thought.
 Enter/double tap to start editing.
 Thought changed events.